ahmedlemine/django-materialize-css/README.md

 - Posts app for publishing blog posts with a blog photo.
 - Comments system to allow user to comment on posts.
 - Custom user model ready to use.
 You can add custom fields and properties to users.
-- User login/logout with Django-Allauth
+- User login/signup with Django-Allauth with all Allauth templates customized to have Materilized CSS style.
+- User email/password change with email confirmation.
 - User public and private profile with photo and bio and list of posts.
 - Flash messages (toasts) that look like Android native flash messages to display info after any user generated action like "Post has been updated", "You're logged in as User" etc.